intrbiz/bergamot-site/src/main/views/faq.md

 ### Can Bergamot distribute / load-balance plugin execution?

 Yes.
-Bergamot uses RabbitMQ by default to queue messages between the Bergamot Master nodes and Bergamot worker nodes.
+Bergamot is distributed by default using messages queues between the Bergamot master nodes and Bergamot worker nodes.
 Routing of messages is flexible and configurable.
 Therefore it is possible to have multiple workers executing checks (load-balancing) and also to distribute checks between different queues (distributed monitoring).
 There is no limit to the number of